Randy Blythe: Personal life

-Blythe is married to his wife Cindy.
 Blythe has struggled with alcoholism in the past, but has been sober since 2010, he claimed that he stopped drinking after a realization in Australia that alcohol was no longer working for him and that he was on a path to death if he didn't quit.
-In a 2015 interview with Metal Hammer he stated “I’m just this dude from a little town, I don’t feel like a rock star” I was a rampaging alcoholic that did his best to destroy his life, and now I'm living like a normal human being.”
+In a 2015 interview with Metal Hammer he stated “I’m just this dude from a little town, I don’t feel like a rock star...
+I was a rampaging alcoholic that did his best to destroy his life, and now I'm living like a normal human being.”

 In his free time Blythe is an avid photographer and surfer.
 In 2019 he teamed up with Dez Fafara to relaunch the SunCult Surfwear Brand.

 Charity work

-In 2007 Blythe auctioned off his Grammy Medallion that he had received from Lamb of Gods 2006 song “Redneck”.
-He did this to raise funds for Myotonic Muscular Dystrophy research, in honor of his friend Todd, whose two sons suffered from disease.
+In 2007 Blythe auctioned off his Grammy Medallion that he had received from Lamb of God's 2006 song “Redneck”.
+He did this to raise funds for Myotonic Muscular Dystrophy research, in honor of his friend Todd, whose two sons suffered from the disease.
 The man who had won the auction then gifted it to Todd, and in 2018 when Blythe’s sister-in-law Bianca was raising funds for her breast cancer treatment Todd auctioned the Medallion off once again raising over $3,000 dollars for Bianca’s treatment.
-While on Jamey Jasta’s podcast in 2025 Blythe revealed that he had auctioned off some of his other Medallions to charity stating “the Grammys mean fucking nothing to me.”
+While on Jamey Jasta's podcast in 2025 Blythe revealed that he had auctioned off some of his other Medallions to charity stating “the Grammys mean fucking nothing to me.”

 In 2016 Blythe wrote a song titled “The Duke” (released in 2016) which was written about a fan he met that was named Wayne Ford, who died of leukemia in 2015.
 After the song's release and its association with the bone-marrow / stem-cell donor registration organisation Be the Match (run by the National Marrow Donor Program), a man named Todd Seaman from Arkansas, who had registered thanks in part to hearing “The Duke”, was matched with a 65-year-old leukemia patient and donated stem cells/plasma.
 Blythe later posted on his Instagram “To say that I am honored to have been a small part of this is a massive understatement.
 Yesterday Todd said, ‘Dude — Lamb of God saved someone’s life today.’
 I said, ‘No, you saved someone’s life today.
 Lamb of God just helped you a little.”